Stackelberg competition: Examples

 Substituting for $q_2(q_1)$ from the follower's problem:

 The maximisation problem resolves to (from the general case):

 Now solving for $q_1$ yields $q_1^*$, the leader's optimal action:

 This is the leader's best response to the reaction of the follower in equilibrium.
-The follower's actual can now be found by feeding this into its reaction function calculated earlier:
+The follower's actual quantity can now be found by feeding this into its reaction function calculated earlier:

 The Nash equilibria are all $(q_1^*, q_2^*)$.
-It is clear (if marginal costs are assumed to be zero - i.e. cost is essentially ignored) that the leader has a significant advantage.
+It is clear (if marginal costs are assumed to be zero – i.e. cost is essentially ignored) that the leader has a significant advantage.
 Intuitively, if the leader was no better off than the follower, it would simply adopt a Cournot competition strategy.

 Plugging the follower's quantity $q_2$, back into the leader's best response function will not yield $q_1$.
-This is because once leader has committed to an output and observed the followers it always wants to reduce its output ex-post.
+This is because once the leader has committed to an output and observed the followers, it always wants to reduce its output ex-post.
 However its inability to do so is what allows it to receive higher profits than under Cournot.

 Economic analysis

 An extensive-form representation is often used to analyze the Stackelberg leader-follower model.
-Also referred to as a “decision tree”, the model shows the combination of outputs and payoffs both firms have in the Stackelberg game.
+Also referred to as a "decision tree", the model shows the combination of outputs and payoffs both firms have in the Stackelberg game.

 The image on the left depicts in extensive form a Stackelberg game.
 The payoffs are shown on the right.
 This example is fairly simple.
 There is a basic cost structure involving only marginal cost (there is no fixed cost).
 The demand function is linear and price elasticity of demand is 1.
 However, it illustrates the leader's advantage.